genesofthrones/blog_genesofthrones/content/blog/opics_traits_freckles.md

 ---
-title: Freckles: Genetics and Other Factors - 23andMe
+title: Freckles  Genetics and Other Factors - 23andMe
 description: Explore the genetic factors behind freckles and how they relate to your heritage.
 tags: ["post", "personal", "genetics"]
 date: 2023-10-05